spadetto/spadetto.github.io/README.md

 One of my main research interest lies in the area of _homotopy type theory and semantics of dependent type theory_.
 I am particularly interested in propositional (also know in the literature as weak, objective, axiomatic) type theory, where computation rules are all explicit.
 I study such formal systems via categorical semantics methods, in order to study properties like property-likeness, completeness, coherence, relative consistency, and conservativity.

-I have also been working on the notions of hyperdoctrines and Grothendieck fibrations to approach (fragments of many-sorted) first-order logic, focusing on quantifier completions, the dialectica construction, and canonicity properties.
+I have also been working on the notions of hyperdoctrines and Grothendieck fibrations to approach the study of fragments of first-order logic, focusing on quantifier completions, the dialectica construction, and canonicity properties.

 Click [here](CV.pdf) for a _curriculum vitae_ and [here](researchstatement.pdf) for a _research statement_.